Tim Goddard

 Biography

-Dr. Tim Goddard is an associate professor in the Department of Criminology and Criminal Justice at Florida International University.
-He holds a Ph.D. in criminology, law & society from the University of California, Irvine—a distinguished graduate program of criminology studies.
+Dr. Tim Goddard is an Associate Professor and the Chair of the Department of Criminology and Criminal Justice at Florida International University.
+He holds a Ph.D. in Criminology, Law & Society from the University of California, Irvine—a distinguished program in criminology—and a B.A. in Philosophy from the University of California, Berkeley.

-Dr. Goddard regularly teaches the undergraduate course Senior Capstone in Criminal Justice and graduate capstone course Criminal Justice Policy Analysis, as well as Race, Punishment, and Society.
+Dr. Goddard regularly teaches the undergraduate Senior Capstone in Criminal Justice and the graduate capstone course Criminal Justice Policy Analysis.
 His commitment to teaching is reflected in two Writing Across the Curriculum grants to improve student writing in the department’s undergraduate capstone class.

 Select Publications